HorusSoftwareUY/Maui.MaterialDesignControls/docs/horusstudio.maui.materialdesigncontrols.materialprogressindicator.md

 # MaterialProgressIndicator

 A progress indicator  that show the status of a process and follows Material Design Guidelines.
+[See here. ](https://m3.material.io/components/progress-indicators/overview)

 Namespace: HorusStudio.Maui.MaterialDesignControls